 - It calls for the establishment of a far-reaching monitoring mechanism (GREVIO)

-– EU accession could entail an unclear division of competence between EU Member States’ and EU, possibly even infringing Member States’ exclusive competence
+- EU accession could entail an unclear division of competence between EU Member States and the EU, possibly even infringing Member States’ exclusive competence

 The EU has been negotiating its accession to the Istanbul Convention for almost a year.
 On 11 May 2017, the Council adopted two decisions on the signing of the Istanbul Convention, within the limits of exclusive EU competence, and with a particular focus on asylum, non-refoulment and judicial cooperation in criminal matters (Articles 78 (2), 82 and 83 TFEU).